 - Band of Relatives: They're all siblings.

-- Bowdlerize: The album version of "Let's Love" is a duet between Sydney and Noah; later radio versions had Sydney sing Noah's part, probably to avoid the implications of a brother and sister performing a love song together.
+- Bowdlerize: The album version of "Let's Love" is a duet between Sydney and Jamie; later radio versions had Sydney sing Jamie's part, probably to avoid the implications of a brother and sister performing a love song together.

 - Christmas Songs: "Baby Don't Leave Me (All Alone On Christmas)."